aexol-studio/deenruv/.opencode/commands/commit.md

 - **Stop on first failure.** If any step exits non-zero, abort and report which step failed.
 - **Never use `--legacy-peer-deps`.**
-- **No version bump, changelog generation, tag creation, or push.** This is a commit-only workflow.
+- **No version bump, changelog generation, or tag creation.** This is a commit-and-push workflow, not a release workflow.

 ## Pre-commit stabilization: build & lint-fix loop

 Before the numbered commit steps, run a stabilization loop that ensures the codebase builds cleanly and passes lint.
 This catches generated-file drift and formatting issues before committing.

 **Maximum attempts: 5.** If lint still fails after 5 iterations, abort with a clear error message listing the remaining lint violations.

+**Lint errors are always blocking.** All lint violations — including pre-existing or unrelated errors — MUST be resolved before committing.
+Never ignore, skip, or bypass lint failures.

 1. **Build all packages:**
    ```bash